TermySequence/v8-linux/v8/gn/docs/reference.md

   output.
 The output must reference a file inside of {{bundle_root_dir}}.

-  This target can be used on all platforms though it is designed only to generate iOS/OS X bundle.
-In cross-platform projects, it is advised to put it behind iOS/Mac conditionals.
+  This target can be used on all platforms though it is designed only to generate iOS/macOS bundle.
+In cross-platform projects, it is advised to put it behind iOS/macOS conditionals.

   See "gn help create_bundle" for more information.
 ```